RubyaAfrin/LogAnomaliesDetectionDL/CONTRIBUTING.md

 ### OSS Component Usage
-If you use any OSS component, first see the project [license](https://github.com/afrin110203/LogAnomaliesDetectionDL/blob/main/LICENSE) and please ensure that the component is licensed under only the permissive licenses approved by the [Open Source Initiative](https://opensource.org/licenses).
+If you use any OSS component, first see the project [license](https://github.com/afrin110203/LogAnomaliesDetectionDL/blob/main/LICENSE) and please ensure that the component is licensed under only the permissive licenses such as MIT, BSD, Apache and approved by the [Open Source Initiative](https://opensource.org/licenses).

 ### Submit Changes